The purpose of collective consultation is to find ways to:

 - reasonable access to employees and workplace facilities

-You must not dismiss someone or treat them unfairly because they’re a trade union or employee representative.
+An employer must not dismiss someone or cause them 'detriment' because they're a trade union or employee representative.

 Find out more in the Acas Code of Practice on time off for trade union duties and activities.